Advertise veterinary medicines legally

 Accurate prescribing and administration helps to reduce resistance

-NOAH has also published additional guidance.
+NOAH has also published additional guidance on antibiotics.

 Wholesale Dealer authorisation holders